MohsenAlyafei/nArabicWords/README.md

 ### **3️⃣ Examples of General Use** <a name="general"></a>

-In it s basic form, the function can simply be invoked for an integer number by passing only the first parameter; as follows:
+In it's basic form, the function can simply be invoked for an integer number by passing only the first parameter; as follows:

 ```javascript
 console.log( nArabicWords(2000) );     // "ألفان"